|

 Torres and ensemble//Northern

-Argentina (Philips 9020)
+Argentina (Philips 9020) Group

-(small 10-stringed instrument made from the shell of an armadillo),
+instrument made from the shell of an armadillo), Jaime Torres - or Jimmy

-Jaime Torres - or Jimmy Towers if you prefer.
-This is in the rhythm of
+Towers if you prefer.
+This is in the rhythm of the bailecito, a lovely dance

-also popular in Northern Argentina.
+of courtship originally from Bolivia but also popular in Northern Argentina.

-CHIQUIT GUAMBRITA -
+CHIQUIT GUAMBRITACHIQUIT GUAMBRITA -

 Los Calchakis//Ecuador (Philips 9020)